 • Prescription Medications

 • Respite Care

 • Social Services

 • Specialty Medical Services (Cardiology, Dental, Hearing, Vision, Women’s, Feet / Ankles / Lower Limbs)

 • Transportation (To & From Medical Appointments / Adult Day Care)

 How to Apply / Find a PACE Program

-Prior to applying for a PACE or LIFE Program, candidates will want to make sure they meet the program’s eligibility requirements.
-While nearly all seniors are eligible for Medicare, Medicaid eligibility is more complicated; our organization offers a Medicaid eligibility pre-screen here.
+Prior to applying for a PACE or LIFE Program, candidates need to be certain they meet the program’s eligibility requirements.
+While nearly all seniors are eligible for Medicare, Medicaid eligibility is more complicated.
+Our organization offers a Medicaid Eligibility Pre-Screen here.

-Once an interested party is confident that they meet the program’s eligibility criteria, they should contact a local PACE program directly for specific application information and to determine if there is a waiting list for that program.
+Once one is confident that they meet the program’s eligibility criteria, one’s local PACE program should be contacted directly for specific application information.
+Persons should also ask if a program wait list exists.

 Persons can also contact their local Medicaid office to inquire about PACE programs in their area or call Medicare at 800-633-4227.
 As part of the application process, one should expect an in-person assessment, either in one’s home or at one’s local PACE center.